AMISTAD-lab/bias-in-data-source/README.md

 #### exact_binomial_test(data, value_list, selected_value_list, alpha = 0.05, binary_hypothesis = [0.5,0.5], sigfigs = 4)
 Performs an exact binomial test.
 Has the tightest bounds of all the functions listed, but is significantly slower.
 Like the above binary test, the provided data should still be non-binary.
-  - sigfigs: the number of significant figures the returned coefficient will have.
+  - sigfigs: the number of significant figures the returned distribution will have.
 The default is 4.

 #### Use examples
 Suppose you have a six-sided die which you believed to be fair.
 You rolled it sixty times and observed 45 ones, 5 twos, 4 threes, 3 fours, 2 fives, and 1 six.
 If you were to pick an alpha of 0.05, the parameters representing this scenario would be